zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

 1. Copy the backup tarball to a safe location that is not on the server being upgraded.

 **Note:** This script is not intended to provide a comprehensive backup of the entire operating system configuration.
-It covers the essential components pertinent to Lustre\* servers managed by Intel® Manager for Lustre\* that are difficult to re-create if deleted.
+It covers the essential components pertinent to Lustre\* servers managed by Integrated Manager for Lustre\* that are difficult to re-create if deleted.

-### Install the Intel® Manager for Lustre\* Upgrade
+### Install the Integrated Manager for Lustre\* Upgrade

 The software upgrade process requires super-user privileges to run.
 Login as the `root` user or use `sudo` to elevate privileges as required.